Wilfred Agbonavbare: Club career

-In his country, Lagos-born Agbonavbare played for New Nigerian Bank F.C. and BCC Lions FC.
+In his country, Lagos-born Agbonavbare played for New Nigerian Bank and BCC Lions.
 In 1990, he moved to Spain where he would spend the rest of his career, starting with Rayo Vallecano in the Segunda División.

 In his second season with the Madrid outskirts club, Agbonavbare appeared in all 38 league games (3,332 minutes of action, 27 goals conceded, second-best in the competition) as the team finished second and returned to La Liga after two years of absence.
 He continued to be first-choice in the following years, contributing 31 matches to another top-flight promotion in 1995.

 Agbonavbare lost his starting position to Spanish international Abel Resino in 1995–96.
-In the following summer, he signed for second tier side Écija Balompié, being the most used player in his position but suffering relegation.
+In the following summer, he signed for second tier side Écija, being the most used player in his position but suffering relegation.

 After one year in his country training to remain fit, Agbonavbare retired due to lack of offers at only 31.